shiyanboxer/Startup-Success-Predictor-v2/Documentation/5_Test_Contribute_Version.md

-# 5. Testing, Contributing, Versioning, & Learning Resources
+# 5. **Testing, Contributing, Versioning, & Learning Resources**

-## Testing
+## **Testing**
-The application is thoroughly tested using Jest and Supertest.
-CodeCov is used to validate the 92% code coverage, and CirclCI is used to run all tests before a branch is merged to master.
-This ensures the build isn't broken by changes in code logic.
+The application was thoroughly tested using CirclCI, Postman, and Google Console, and React App frontend to ensure no errors before a branch was merged to master.
+This ensured the build isn't broken by changes in code logic.

-### How the tests work
-An in-memory MongoDB database is built when Jest starts up, the database is seeded before every test, and the database is destroyed when all tests are completed.

-### Running the tests
-npm install
-Ensure that all packages are installed

-npm test OR npm run test:watch
-Run all suites of tests

-npm run test:watch runs Jest in watch mode, where individual tests can be viewed.
-Type in p to filter tests by filename regex, then v2 and press Enter to view the tests for version 2 of the API.

-## Contributing
+## **Contributing**
 1. Submit an issue (feature request or bug)
 2. Create a branch: git checkout -b feature/feature-implementing
 3. Commit changes to the branch: git add . && git commit -m "Present tense commit message"
 4. Push the changes: git push -u origin feature/feature-implementing
 5. Submit a pull request

-## Versioning
+## **Versioning**
-As of January 2nd, 2021, there is only 1 version of the API available for use.
+As of January 17th, 2021, there is only 1 version of the API available for use.

 ### Version 1
 **Requirements**